Written by Jonathan Richter

 A tech startup pivot means a shift away from your original product or offering to something new that you think customers, clients, or app users will be more interested in (or more willing to pay for).

-A tech pivot doesn’t necessarily mean your whole system or business will need an overhaul, or need to be restarted from scratch.
+A tech pivot doesn’t necessarily mean your whole system or business will need an overhaul, or that it needs to be restarted from scratch.
 In some cases, you might just need to rebrand, change some language, and/or some parts of your user storyboard or feature set.

-If you’ve read our guide on how to create an app, then you’re already aware of the benefits associated with creating a minimum viable product (MVP), and how the MVP process can allow you to adjust your core feature set in an agile way.
+If you’ve read our guide on how to create an app, then you’re already aware of the benefits that come with creating a minimum viable product (MVP).
+In a nutshell, the MVP process can allow you to adjust your core feature set in an agile way.